pronitdas/edtech-platform/analytics.md

 1. **Session Management:** ✅ Confirmed sessions are created and stored properly
 2. **Event Tracking:** ✅ Verified events are correctly associated with sessions and contain proper data
-3. **Analytics Queries:** Test that all SQL functions return expected results
+3. **Analytics Queries:** ✅ Tested that all SQL functions return expected results
-4. **Dashboard Rendering:** Ensure analytics data is correctly displayed in the UI
+4. **Dashboard Rendering:** ✅ Ensured analytics data is correctly displayed in the UI

 ## Rollout Strategy

 1. ✅ Deploy database functions (RPC functions for session management are deployed)
 2. ✅ Implement and test the frontend session management (Completed in Chunk 1)
-3. Update event tracking with standardized schemas (Next: Chunk 2)
+3. ✅ Update event tracking with standardized schemas (Completed in Chunk 2)
-4. Integrate basic analytics queries
+4. ✅ Integrate basic analytics queries (Completed in Chunk 3)
-5. Add knowledge-level analytics
+5. ✅ Add knowledge-level analytics (Completed in Chunk 4)
-6. Roll out the learning analytics dashboard
+6. ✅ Roll out the learning analytics dashboard (Completed in Chunk 5)

 This phased approach ensures that core functionality (event persistence) is addressed first, with more advanced features added subsequently.

+## Next Steps

+With the completion of all five chunks, the analytics migration is now complete.
+The next steps for the team include:

+1. **User Testing**: Conduct user testing to gather feedback on the new analytics dashboard
+2. **Performance Optimization**: Monitor and optimize the performance of analytics calculations
+3. **Feature Enhancements**: Consider additional features such as:
+   - Comparative analytics between users
+   - Advanced filtering options
+   - Custom report generation
+   - Integration with external analytics tools
+4. **Documentation**: Create user guides for interpreting the analytics data
+5. **Training**: Provide training sessions for educators on how to use the analytics dashboard effectively